Parcels-code/pixi-lock/README.md

 - **`create-and-cache`**: Generates a `pixi.lock` file and caches it
 - **`restore`**: Restores the cached `pixi.lock` file in downstream jobs

-This two-action pattern is designed for CI workflows where you want to generate the lock file once and reuse it across multiple matrix jobs.
+This two-action pattern is so that the lockfile can be omitted from the git history, but still be generated in a performant manner (i.e., regenerated and cached with a key that depends on `pixi.toml` and the date - then shared across jobs).

 ## Usage